-Objective: The dental and periodondal impact of GH/IGF-1 hypersecretion has been poorly investigated until now.
-Our aim is to precisely describe the oro-dental state of acromegalic patients and to study the impact of GH/IGF-1 hypersecretion on patients’ reported oral health related quality of life (OHRQoL).
+The dental and periodontal impact of GH/IGF-1 hypersecretion has been poorly investigated until now.
+Our aim is to precisely describe the oro-dental state of acromegalic patients and to study the impact of GH/IGF-1 hypersecretion on patients’ reported oral health-related quality of life (OHRQoL).

-Methods: After collecting characteristics of their disease, acromegalic patients answered the GOHAI questionnaire assessing their OHRQoL, the AcroQoL questionnaire and then benefited from a complete stomatological and radiological examination (orthopantomogram systematically, retro-alveolar radiography or Cone Beam computed tomography if necessary).
+After collecting characteristics of their disease, acromegalic patients answered the GOHAI questionnaire assessing their OHRQoL, the AcroQoL questionnaire and then benefited from a complete stomatological and radiological examination (orthopantomogram systematically, retro-alveolar radiography or Cone Beam CT if necessary).

-Results: 29 patients aged 59.1 ± 16.0 years were included.
+In total, 29 patients aged 59.1 ± 16.0 years were included.
 The average DMFT index (sum of Decayed, Missing and Filled Teeth per patient) was 19.0 ± 7.8.
 16/29 patients had a gingivitis and 18/29 a mild to moderate chronic periodontitis, but no case of severe chronic periodontitis was found, probably because the frequency of a protective thick gingival biotype was increased (9/29).
-No case of generalized gingival hypertrophy or diffuse hyper-cementosis was observed.
+No case of generalized gingival hypertrophy or diffuse hypercementosis was observed.
 According to the Add-GOHAI score, only 8/26 patients had a satisfactory OHRQoL.
 This parameter was correlated to the acromegaly-specific quality of life according to the AcroQoL score.
-Interestingly, 11/29 patients had bulky oral bony outgrowths (OBO) such as large maxillary or mandibular tori and multiple vestibular exostosis.
+Interestingly, 11/29 patients had bulky oral bony outgrowths (OBO), such as large maxillary or mandibular tori and multiple vestibular exostosis.